Textualize/textual/docs/api/await_complete.md

 ---

 This object is returned by methods that do work in the *background*.
-You can await the return value if you need to know when that work has completed.
+You can await this object if you need to know when that work has completed.
-If you ignore it, Textual will wait for the work to be done before handling the next message.
+Or you can ignore it, and Textual will automatically await the work before handling the next message.

 !!! note